 Cheryl Reeve serves as the Rejoice Bands Coordinator.
 Bands rehearse on Monday and Wednesday evenings prior to their scheduled Sunday.
 For an exact listing of rehearsal and performance times click here.
 Keyboardists, singers, percussionists and instrumentalists are encouraged to participate.
 For more information, contact Rejoice Bands Coordinator, Cheryl Reeve at 616.490.8316.

 The Celebration of Music Concert Series is a wonderful opportunity to attend concerts in our beautiful sanctuary.
 The Létourneau organ, Steinway grand piano and Zuckerman harpsichord are regularly featured, as well as instruments and voices.
-The series takes place on Sunday afternoons at 3:00 in November, January, February, March and April.
-Click here for the Celebration of Music Concert Series brochure, which is also available in print form in the Narthex and outside the choir rehearsal room on the lower level.
+This year’s series takes place on Friday evenings at 7:30 pm and are open to all free of charge.

 The Létourneau Organ